-The performance targets and measures for Airdrie Reserve are outlined below.
+The performance targets and measures for Almond Reserve are outlined below.
 They do not indicate an order of hierarchy or priority.

-Performance Targets Performance Measures To develop and pursue opportunities for community participation in passive or limited active, formal or informal, recreational, cultural and community-based pursuits.
-Increased visitation and use of Council's open space areas and facilities as measured by an audit of Council's customer feedback platforms and customer surveys as conducted from time to time and reported to Council/Asset Management Committee.
-To develop and pursue opportunities for optimal shared use of open space areas and facilities that support the recreational and community uses for the lands (including but not limited to facilities such as seating, shade, shelter, fitness and play equipment, lighting, fencing, public amenities, paths, art works and cultural heritage references etc.) Increased community satisfaction and use of Council's recreational facilities measured by an audit of Council's registers, customer feedback platforms and issued permits as conducted from time to time and reported to the Asset Management Committee.
+Performance Targets Performance Measures To develop and pursue opportunities for community participation in passive formal or informal, recreational, cultural and community- based pursuits.
+Increased visitation and use of Council's open space areas and facilities as measured by an audit of Council's customer feedback platforms and customer surveys as conducted from time to time and reported to Asset Management Committee.
+To develop, and pursue opportunities for, optimal shared use of open space areas and facilities that support the recreational and community uses for the lands (including but not limited to facilities such as seating, shade, shelter, fitness and play equipment, lighting, playing surfaces, public amenities, paths, fencing, art works and cultural heritage references etc.) Increased community satisfaction with, and use of, Council's open space areas and recreational facilities measured by an audit of customer feedback platforms, issued permits, registers and customer surveys as conducted from time to time and reported to Asset Management Committee.
 Renew/upgrade/develop landscaped areas, public amenities, recreational facilities and associated infrastructure as outlined in the relevant Asset Management Plan.
 Completed works reported to Asset Management Committee.

-Provide a safe environment for visitors and users of the Reserve.
-Reduction in security incidents reported to Council as measured by an audit of Council's customer feedback platforms as conducted from time to time.
+Provide a safe environment for visitors and users Reduction in security incidents reported to Council as of the Reserve. measured by an audit of Council's customer feedback platforms as conducted from time to time.